numbat70/clyde/_docs/Content/28-SUP_SMS_COVID.md

 ## Covid Procedures
 - No Safety Boat will be launched
 - Participants will have to Book a slot for each session
-- Kit will be layed out in advance by instructors
+- Kit will be laid out in advance by instructors
 - Attendees will transport their own kit to and from the water
 - Participants are encouraged to come already wearing wetsuit/kit
 - Parents of children must observe distancing on shore and avoid the compound and launching areas.